-In 2017, UNAMA documented 639 civilian casualties (164 deaths and 475 injured) as a result of explosive remnants of war,74 marking a 12 per cent decrease from 2016 and the first year-on-year decrease recorded since UNAMA began documenting civilian casualties in 2009.75 The decrease may be attributed to correlated reductions in civilian casualties from the use of indirect fire from weapons such as mortars, rockets, and grenades in civilian populated areas, particularly by Pro-Government Forces.
+In 2017, UNAMA documented 639 civilian casualties (164 deaths and 475 injured) as a result of explosive remnants of war,74 marking a 12 per decrease from 2016 and the first year-on-year decrease recorded since UNAMA began documenting civilian casualties in 2009.75 The decrease may be attributed to correlated reductions in civilian casualties from the use of indirect fire from weapons such as mortars, rockets, and grenades in civilian populated areas, particularly by Pro-Government Forces.
 Other factors such as the clearance of explosive remnants of war from the battlefield, together with ongoing education programs and the marking of suspect hazard areas also contributed to the 12 per cent decrease.
 Additionally, changes in conflict dynamics related to ground fighting likely played an important role in reducing civilian casualties from unexploded ordnance remained far above figures recorded in 2015 and before.77

-Explosive remnants of war continued to disproportionately impact children, who comprised 81 per cent of all civilian casualties from explosive remnants of war in 2017.
-UNAMA documented 518 child casualties (142 deaths and 376 injured) from explosive remnants of war, including 440 boys.78 Children who survived encounters with explosive remnants of war lost legs, arms and eye-sight, and suffered other serious injuries and psychological trauma, having a lasting detrimental impact on their quality of life.
+Explosive remnants of war continued to disproportionately impact children, who comprised 81 per cent of all casualties in 2017.
+UNAMA documented 518 child casualties (142 deaths and 376 injured) from explosive remnants of war, including 440 boys.78 Children who survived encounters with explosive remnants of war lost legs, arms and eye-sight, and suffered other serious injuries and psychological trauma, limiting their prospects for a normal life.

-In many instances, those children killed and injured by explosive remnants of war had come across the devices while searching for scrap metal to sell and mostly picked up, played with, and/or threw stones at the devices, or brought the devices home.
+In many instances, those children killed and injured by explosive remnants of war had come across the devices while searching for scrap metal to sell and mostly picked up, played with, and/or threw stones at the devices, or brought the device home.
 For example, on 28 November, in Chora district, Uruzgan province, a mortar injured seven boys aged between seven and 10.
-One boy carried a device to his home, and two boys hit it with stones to try to separate it into smaller metal pieces, detonating it and injuring themselves and five onlookers.
-On 24 May, in Badghis province, an unexploded hand grenade injured two boys and two girls when one of the boys put the device in his pocket and it detonated after falling through a hole in his pocket.
-UNAMA also recorded child casualties from unexploded mortar
+One boy carried the device to his home, and two boys hit it with stones to try to separate it into smaller metal pieces, detonating it and injuring themselves and five onlookers.
+On 24 May, in Badghis province, an unexploded hand grenade injured two boys and two girls when one of the boys put the device in his pocket and it detonated after falling through a hole in the pocket.
+UNAMA also recorded child casualties from unexploded devices on